AI for Sports · Industry

 AI Coaching Platform for Individual Athletes

-Our Solution: AI coaching platform sports solution using smartphone cameras to capture training video.
+Our solution AI coaching platform for sports using smartphone cameras to capture training video.
 The AI analyzes technique using pose estimation — comparing the athlete’s movement against biomechanical models and their own historical best performances.
 Specific feedback is generated: “Your backswing is 12 degrees shorter than your baseline — focus on full shoulder turn.”
 Accessible to any athlete with a smartphone.

 European leagues and clubs must process athlete biometric data under GDPR.
-Our systems support: data minimization (processing only what is necessary), purpose limitation (training analytics data is not used for commercial purposes without consent), storage limitation (configurable data retention periods), and data subject rights (athletes can access, correct, or request deletion of their data).
-On-premise processing ensures player tracking data never leaves the club’s infrastructure.
+Our systems support: data minimization (processing only what is necessary for the stated purpose), purpose limitation (training analytics data is not used for commercial purposes without consent), storage limitation (configurable data retention periods), and data subject rights (athletes can access, correct, or request deletion of their data).
+On-premise processing ensures that player tracking data never leaves the club’s infrastructure.

 Match data, tracking data, and analytics belong to the organization that generates them — typically the league, team, or broadcaster.
 Our systems are designed with clear data ownership boundaries.
 We build the AI infrastructure; you own the data it generates.
 Full IP ownership of custom-developed models transfers to the client.